hackshackers/hackshackers-hugo/content/hack-this-site/edit-group-page.md

 4. Click "Propose Changes"
 5. On the next page, click "Create Pull Request"

-This will send it to the Hacks/Hackers team, who will need to approve the changes before they appear on the site.
+This will send it to the Hacks/Hackers team for approval.

-To add a new group, you will need to create a YAML file.
+If you're creating a new group, you will need to create a new YAML file.
 In the [/data/groups/ folder](/data/groups/), click Add File > Create New File, and enter all the information in the example above.
-Click Commit New File at the bottom, which will send your page to the team for approval.
+Click Commit New File at the bottom to send your page to the team for approval.

-# Group Landing Pages
+# Group Pages

 If your group is hosted on a site like Facebook or Meetup, the YAML file should include a link to that site.
 To update your group's URL, see the section above.

-You can also use HacksHackers.com to host a landing page for your group.
+A lot of groups are hosted on individual pages on this website.
 These are separate from the YAML files and are located in the [/groups/ folder](/groups/).
 To update your group's landing page, please find the correct file in the [/groups/ directory](/groups/).

 Here is an [annotated example](/groups/example-group.md) of what the page should look like.